BrooksPoltl/portfoliov2/content/blog/15-computer-networking/index.md

 If you need to ensure that the packets get there correctly and safely you need the transport layer.

-TCP - Transmission Control Protocol.
+TCP - Tranport Control Protocol.
 TCP will retransmit lost packets if necessary and ensures they are in correct order.

 TCP is really good for web and email clients.